-File Keyword Monitor (FKM) plug-in collects vast amount of log data, generating metrics for monitoring key events, and discarding the row log data.
-With a simple configuration, you can now stream log data you are already collecting into Elasticsearch.
+File Keyword Monitor (FKM) plugin collects vast amount of log data, generating metrics for monitoring key events, and discarding the row log data.
+With a simple configuration, you can now publish log data you are already collecting into Elasticsearch and Splunk.

-The data sent to Elasticsearch is enriched with Geneos context so that you can search by managed entity, severity, and any matching, or ignored key words.
+The data published is enriched with Geneos context so that you can search by managed entity, severity, and any matching, or ignored key words.
 Integrated workflow lets you go from a dataview in Geneos to log search across all your hosts with few simple clicks.

 Integrated multi-product landscape

 The always-on IT environments of today require multiple products to deliver the single pane of glass view of the increasingly complex technology landscape.
 Geneos can integrate with other ITRS suites of products to deliver the best possible solution.